 Malta to meet Lithuania in friendly double-header

-After climbing five places to 96th in the latest Fifa women’s rankings, the Malta women’s team will get their 2017 schedule up and running with two friendly games against Lithuania at the Centenary Stadium this week.
+The Malta women’s national team will get their 2017 schedule up and running with two friendly games against Lithuania at the Centenary Stadium this week.

-The first friendly is being played tomorrow at 6.30pm while the second match is on Friday and kicks off at 11am.
+The first friendly is being played this evening, with kick-off set at 6.30pm while the second is on Friday and kicks off at 11am.

-These warm-ups are part of the national women squad’s build-up for the Aphrodite Cup, to be staged in Cyprus in March, and the matches against Greece, hosts Albania and Kosovo in the 2019 Fifa Women’s World Cup preliminary round between April 6 and 11.
+These warm-ups are part of the women’s national team build-up for the Aphrodite Cup, to be staged in Cyprus in March, and the matches against Greece, hosts Albania and Kosovo in the 2019 FIFA Women’s World Cup preliminary round between April 6 and 11.

-“These two games are an important part of our preparations for the upcoming international commitments,” Mark Gatt, the national women’s coach, said.
+“These friendlies are an important part of our preparations for the upcoming international commitments,” Mark Gatt, the national coach, said.

-“As some of our players are either injured or unwell at present, these friendlies will also serve as an opportunity to introduce some new faces.
+“As some of our players are either injured or unwell at present, these games will also serve as an opportunity to introduce some new faces.

 The Malta women’s coach made an appeal to the public to support the national team in this week’s friendly games against Lithuania.

-“We hope that all those interested in women’s football will come to the Centenary Stadium and give the girls the support and courage they deserve,” he said.
+“We hope that all those interested in women’s football will come to the Centenary Stadium and give the girls their support and courage they deserve,” Gatt said.

 Malta and Lithuania met in the Aphrodite Cup last year with the latter winning 3-2.